-Objective Performance Metric 7.
-Monitor Port GP's performance through regular reporting and take appropriate action when adverse events occur.
-Regular reporting by Port GP on: financial and operational KPI's that demonstrate achievement of objectives its provision and maintenance of a work environment that is safe for workers and all other persons using facilities, striving to achieve a zero-harm work place its commitment to the principle of equal employment opportunity in the recruitment, employment, training and promotion of its employees how it is meeting WDC's preference that ways to reduce the carbon footprint of its activities are explored.
-Financial 8.
-There is a shareholder expectation that WDCHL will manage its investments prudently, balancing risk against future returns.
+2. Achieve an acceptable rate of return on WDCHL's investment in GasNet, monitor GasNet's performance through regular reporting and take appropriate action when adverse events occur.
+Regular reporting by GasNet on: financial and operational KPIs that demonstrate achievement of objectives its provision and maintenance of a work environment that is safe for workers and all other persons using facilities, striving to achieve a zero-harm work place its commitment to the principle of equal employment opportunity in the recruitment, employment, training and promotion of its employees how it is meeting WDC's preference that ways to reduce the carbon footprint of its activities are explored.
+Objective Performance Metric Financial 3.
+There is a shareholder expectation that WDCHL will manage its investments prudently and in close consultation with Council leadership given the transitional nature of its operations, balancing risk against future returns.
 Manage financial challenges within available cashflow.
-Other 9.
+Other 4.
 Monitor the performance of the GasNet and NZICPA Boards of Directors.
-Regular reporting, in person, by the Chairs of both GasNet and NZICPA at scheduled meetings of the WDCHL Board.
-Periodic reviews of the GasNet and NZICPA Boards and the appointed Directors by WDCHL.
-10. Complete the recruitment of directors for the GasNet and NZICPA Boards (commenced in 2022 and deferred by WDC).
-Directors appointed to the GasNet and NZICPA Boards.
-11. Ensure maximum safe utilisation of WDCHL-owned assets and identify opportunities to safely and appropriately repurpose vacant or underutilised buildings.
-Properties available as reasonably required for the WDCHL group Acceptable commercial return on each investment property.
-12. Establish how the activities of WDCHL and its subsidiaries will be informed by Tupua te Kawa, the guiding values of the Te Awa Tupua (Whanganui River Claims Settlement) Act 2017.
+Support the work of the CCO & ED Committee of Council through the transition period, including in relation to regular reporting by the Boards of GasNet and NZICPA.
+5. Complete the recruitment of directors for the GasNet Board (commenced in 2022 and deferred by WDC).
+Directors appointed to the GasNet Board.
+6. Ensure maximum safe utilisation of WDCHL-owned assets.
+Aircraft and other assets available as reasonably required for the WDCHL group.
+7. Establish how the activities of WDCHL and its subsidiaries will be informed by Tupua te Kawa, the guiding values of the Te Awa Tupua (Whanganui River Claims Settlement) Act 2017.
 WDC has been advised how the activities of WDCHL and its subsidiaries will be informed by Tupua te Kawa.
-13. Provide commercial and strategic advice to WDC on an 'as required basis'.
+8. Provide commercial and strategic advice to WDC on an 'as required basis'.
 Advice provided as requested.
+9. Ensure a health and safe work place and compliance with all health and safety laws.
+Zero harm workplace.